Art and Exhibits

-Woodhouse went on to study German, French, and Math at Yale University and attended Boston University Law School.
-After graduation in 1955, he served as a U.S. Diplomatic Courier in Europe, Africa, the Middle East, and South America for 4 years.
+Woodhouse went on to study German, French, and math at Yale University and attended Boston University Law School.
+After graduation in 1955, he served as a U.S. diplomatic courier in Europe, Africa, the Middle East, and South America for four years.
 He opened his private law practice in Boston in 1960.

-Thank you to Governor Charlie Baker, the USO, and artist Street Theory for their work in creating this exhibit, and to Brig.
+Thank you to former Governor Charlie Baker, the USO, and creative agency Street Theory for their work in creating this exhibit, and to Brig.
 Gen. Woodhouse for sharing his incredible story with us.

 About the Tuskegee Airmen

-The Tuskegee Airmen became the first African American fighter pilot unit in the U.S. military at the request of President Franklin D. Roosevelt in 1941, when segregation was still prominent is America.
-From 1941-1946, over 1,000 Black pilots were trained at Tuskegee Army Air Field in Alabama.
+The Tuskegee Airmen became the first African American fighter pilot unit in the U.S. military at the request of President Franklin D. Roosevelt in 1941, when segregation was still prominent in America.
+From 1941 to 1946, over 1,000 Black pilots were trained at Tuskegee Army Air Field in Alabama.
 Altogether, 992 pilots graduated from the program.